Teeth Whitening

 Depending on the type of solution used, your dentist may also use a bright light to maximise results.
 Following the application of the solution, your dentist will provide directions for avoiding staining your teeth for the following day or two, then offer general advice to help keep your teeth white in the long term.

-professional in-chair teeth whitening
+In-chair teeth whitening example

-Available teeth whitening methods
+Take-home teeth whitening

 An alternative option to in-chair whitening is a take-home whitening kit that includes custom dental trays and whitening gel.
 Your dentist will provide instructions for applying your whitening gel to achieve the desired results.